Non-local orbital-free density functional theory incorporating nuclear shell effects

 from which one obtains

 where $R\equiv |{\bm r}-{\bm r}'|$.
 Inserting Eq.~\eqref{Eq:kerinr} into Eq.~\eqref{Eq:Tnl}, one can finally have

 with

 Up to here, a non-local (NL) orbital-free KEDF has been constructed, by following the steps of Ref.~\cite{Wang1992PRB}.
 Such a form has never been implemented in calculations of atomic nuclei, and we do it here, in conjunction with the interaction part of a nuclear functional.
 We have adopted functionals of the Skyrme type~\cite{Bender2003Rev.Mod.Phys.}.
 Note that, although the derivation is based on a density-independent $k_F$, one can still test the non-local, density-dependent $k_F$, $k_F=\left[3\pi^2\frac{\rho({\bm r})+\rho({\bm r}')}{2}\right]^{1/3}$, by directly incorporating it into Eq.~\eqref{Eq:Tnlfinal}.
+Note that the above derivation of the nonlocal orbital-free KEDF does not involve any specific detail of the interaction.
+The obtained functional is therefore suitable for various quantum many-body systems.
+Indeed, for electronic systems, in quantum chemistry, previous works on nonlocal orbital-free kinetic energy density functionals have already been published.
+These studies, notably kernel-based formulations~\cite{Wang1992PRB, Smargiassi1994PRB, Wang1999PhysRevB.60.16350, Ho2008PRB, Mi2023CR}, provide valuable references for the development of nonlocal orbital-free density functionals in nuclear physics.
+Our goal is to implement for the first time nonlocality in the KEDF for nuclear systems to capture quantum shell effects.

-{\it Shell effects in the non-local OF-DFT.} Let us now numerically apply the non-local OF-DFT to the $^{16}$O, $^{40}$Ca, $^{80}$Zr, and $^{140}$Yb nuclei, which are double magic nuclei in the absence of the spin-orbit interaction (See Supplemental Material~\cite{[See Supplementary Material for more details] supplement}).
+{\it Shell effects in the non-local OF-DFT.} Let us now numerically apply the non-local OF-DFT to the $^{16}$O, $^{40}$Ca, $^{80}$Zr, and $^{140}$Yb nuclei, which are double magic nuclei in the absence of the spin-orbit interaction (See Supplementary Material~\cite{[See Supplementary Material for more details of the calculations and nuclear major shells] supplement}).
 To this end, we employ the Skyrme SkP interaction \cite{Dobaczewski1984Nucl.Phys.A103}, by ignoring for simplicity not only the spin-orbit interaction but the Coulomb interaction as well.
 Notice that the concept of orbitals is absent in the OF-DFT, and thus quantum shell effects should be identified from densities and related quantities.
 However, this may not be straightforward.
 One may directly look into the fluctuations of the density itself.
 However, as can be seen in Fig.~\ref{fig1}~(a), the existence of shells is far from being easy to spot by looking at the density only.
 The same holds for atomic and molecular systems but in that case it has been highlighted that the so-called {\em localization function} works well to extract shell effects from densities~\cite{Becke1990JCP}.
 Here, the {\em nucleon localization function} (NLF) is defined as~\cite{reinhard2011,jerabek2018,zhang2016,Ren2022PRL}

 where $\tau$ is the kinetic energy density of the system obtained by a target method, $\tau_{\rm vW}$ and $\tau_{\rm TF}$ are the kinetic energy densities given by the vW functional and the TF functional, respectively.